ginz/VkMusicDownloader/README.md

 VkMusicDownloader
 =================

-Graphic downloader for music in Vk profile (currenlty only yours)
+Graphic downloader for music in Vk profile (currently only yours)

 ## Puproses